aditya-bhuyan/kal-devops-practice-examples/README.md

-# kube-ws-configs
-Config Files YAML files for Kubernetes Workshop
+Different Files for KAL and KAL Devops Course